Is Inpatient Addiction Treatment Right for You?

 This difference is likely due to the increased focus afforded by inpatient treatment programs.
 When recovery, therapy, and treatment are your entire focus for your time, much more can be accomplished than when the distractions of a day job, paying bills, and curious friends and family interfere.
-Thanks to the increased focus of an inpatient program, more can be accomplished in a shorter period of time.
+Thanks to the increased focus of an inpatient program, more can be accomplished in a shorter period.
 This allows patients to recover more effectively and return to a functional life more quickly.

 Ask a Doctor if Inpatient Treatment is Best for You